jozanza/p8/README.md

 ## Getting Started

 You can be up-and-running in 4 steps.
-Here's what that looks like on the command line:
+Here's a summary:

 #### 1. Initialize